nokitoino/DecompilerAI/README.md

 Things we want to improve from now on:
 - The Scraper should be able to compile multi-source-code files (that use standard library, even some external libraries pcap, glib, ...)
-- The homogenization does not care about strings and global variables yet.
+- Substitute hard-coded strings from .rodata to the assembly instructions.
 (CodeToTrain.py)
+- The FSC is able to collect global variables with debug information, but not without.
+And it can also not connect them to functions yet, that make use of it, i.e. no name consistency.
+(FSC.py)
 - The FSC does not care about consistency of variable names (FSC.py)
-- The FSC does not involve a proper method to retrieve headers (FSC.py)
+- The FSC does not involve a proper method to retrieve headers.
+One can generate a mapping from symbols to libraries. keywords: "nm, readelf, library" (FSC.py)
-- The model should be tested with different parameters
+- The model should be tested with different hyper parameters.
-- The T5-large should be tested, as it contains more Tokens
+- The T5-Large and LongT5 should be tested, as they trained with more parameters, and work more efficiently with larger Tokens.

 ## Installation